adl/hoaf/README.md

 ### Generalized Rabin acceptance

 Rabin acceptance has been generalized in works by [Křetínský & Esparza](http://arxiv.org/abs/1204.5057) or [Babiak et al.](http://dx.doi.org/10.1007/978-3-319-02444-8_4).
-They both translate LTL formulas into generalized Rabin automata in which the acceptance condition may look like {(E₁,{F₁₁,F₁₂,F₁₃}), (E₂,{F₂₁,F₂₂})}, and where a run is accepting if there exist some i such that the run visits finitely often the set Eᵢ and infinitely often all the sets Fᵢⱼ.
+They both translate LTL formulas into generalized Rabin automata in which the acceptance condition may look like {(E₁,{F₁₁,F₁₂,F₁₃}), (E₂,{F₂₁,F₂₂})}, and where a run is accepting if there exists some i such that the run visits finitely often the set Eᵢ and infinitely often all the sets Fᵢⱼ.
 Such an acceptance condition can be specified with:

     acc-name: generalized-Rabin 2 3 2
     Acceptance: 7 (F0&I1&I2&I3)|(F4&I5&I6)